-Another notable change in Swiss corporate law was implemented in November 2019 and concerns the regime for the notification of the beneficial owner of shareholders acquiring more than 25% in a Swiss company.
-Failure to comply with the obligations to disclose the beneficial owners to the company is subject to a fine, as are intentional breaches of directors' obligations relating to the keeping of a share register and register of beneficial owners.
-These criminal sanctions apply in addition to corporate law consequences of non-compliance with disclosure duties, which include the suspension of voting rights and the loss of property rights (e.g. the right to participate in dividend distributions) until due notice is given to the company by the relevant shareholder.
-Another key pillar of the amended rules is the de facto abolition of bearer shares.
-Subject to few exceptions (notably companies with shares listed on a stock exchange), Swiss stock corporations are no longer allowed to issue bearer shares.
-Existing bearer shares had to be converted into registered shares by 30 April 2021.
-Bearer shares that were still outstanding in May 2021 were converted by the competent authorities.
+A notable change in Swiss corporate law was implemented in November 2019 and concerns the regime for the notification of the beneficial owner of shareholders acquiring more than 25% in a Swiss company.
+The amendments removed some of the uncertainty surrounding the former rules implemented in 2015.
+At the same time, failure to comply with the obligations to disclose the beneficial owners is now subject to a fine.
+The same applies for intentional breaches of directors' obligations relating to the keeping of a share register and register of beneficial owners.
+These newly introduced criminal sanctions apply in addition to corporate law consequences of non-compliance with disclosure duties, which include the suspension of voting rights and the loss of property rights until due notice is given.
+Another key pillar of the new rules is the de facto abolition of bearer shares.
+After a transitional period and subject to few exceptions (notably companies with shares listed on a stock exchange), Swiss stock corporations will no longer be allowed to issue bearer shares.
+If bearer shares are still outstanding by the end of the transitional period in May 2021, they will be converted by law into registered shares.

-On 1 January 2020, the Financial Services Act (FinSA) and Financial Institutions Act (FinIA) entered into force, changing the Swiss financial regulatory landscape significantly.
-The FinSA, in particular, introduced new concepts of financial services regulation, partly modelled on the MiFID, to Switzerland.
-Furthermore, in this context, a number of revisions were made to the Collective Investment Schemes Act (CISA), which have affected the regulatory framework for the offering of interests in private equity funds and other investment funds in or into Switzerland.
-The revised regime is subject to transitional rules under which most of the new regulatory duties are phased in over a period of up to two years, ending in December 2022.
+On 1 January 2020, the new Financial Services Act (FinSA) and Financial Institutions Act (FinIA) entered into force, changing the Swiss financial regulatory landscape significantly.
+The FinSA, in particular, introduces new concepts of financial services regulation, partly modelled on the MiFID, to Switzerland.
+Furthermore, the new laws include a number of revisions to the Collective Investment Schemes Act (CISA), which affect the regulatory framework for the marketing and offering of interests in private equity funds in or into Switzerland.
+Broadly speaking, the revised regime is subject to transitional rules under which the new regulatory duties are phased in over a period of up to two years.

-In a nutshell, the revision of the CISA abolished the former concept under which both product-related requirements and point-of-sale duties in connection with investment funds were linked to a broad notion of "distribution" with very limited exceptions, limiting the possibilities of foreign private equity funds to raise funds in Switzerland without triggering regulatory requirements.
-The new regime is more closely integrated with general financial instruments regulations and enables the offering of foreign investment funds to a broader audience of qualified investors (including, for instance, regulated financial institutions, but also large corporates, occupational pension schemes and other companies with professional treasury operations) without having to seek approval of the fund by the Swiss regulator FINMA and/or having to appoint a Swiss paying agent and representative.
+In a nutshell, the revision of the CISA abolishes the former concept under which both product-related requirements and point-of-sale duties in connection with investment funds were linked to a broad notion of "distribution" with very limited exceptions, limiting the possibilities of foreign private equity funds to raise funds in Switzerland without triggering regulatory requirements.
+The new regime is more closely integrated into general financial instruments regulation and enables the offering of foreign investment funds to a broader audience of qualified investors (including, for instance, regulated financial institutions, but also large corporates, occupational pension schemes and other companies with professional treasury operations) without having to seek approval of the fund by the Swiss regulator FINMA and/or having to appoint a Swiss paying agent and representative.
 Furthermore, the licence/supervision requirement for distributors of collective investment schemes was abolished with the revised CISA.
 However, activities in or into Switzerland, aimed at the purchase of fund interests by Swiss investors, may qualify as a "financial service", which may trigger point-of-sale duties and other requirements under the FinSA, even if conducted on a cross-border basis from abroad.